It can be daunting to understand how to protect yourself and your organization with effective cybersecurity measures.

 On mobile devices such as tablets and phones – OS updates typically include patches for security vulnerabilities.
 Also, updating apps on a regular basis also include security patches.

-Downloading apps from third-party sites (not the Apple Store or Android Market) can be tempting.
-However, to do so is to put your device, and therefore yourself and company at risk.
+Downloading apps from third-party sites (e.g. not Apple Store, Google Play, etc.) can be tempting.
+However, to do so is to put your device, and therefore yourself and your company at risk.

 Third-party app stores are dangerous because they can operate via malicious advertising or code.
 The ads or codes are “injected” into popular apps users purchase through these stores instead of legitimate options.
 While not all third-party apps are “bad,” many stores bait users by offering popular apps for much cheaper prices and subsequently put user privacy at risk.
 Examples of sensitive information extracted through third-party app stores include phone numbers, device information, and email addresses.